MarceauKa/laravel-crudable/readme.md

 ## Usage

-Add the trait `Crudable` to your Eloquent Model, then implement the required method `getCrudFields` and `getCrudManager`.
+Add the trait `Crudable` to your Eloquent Model, then implement the required method `getCrudFields`

 Example model:
 ```php